-Garden Administrator: Alma Aguirre, Alamo RCD Area Inc. Board Member/Treasurer,
+Alamo RCD Garden Administrator: Alma Aquirre, Alamo RCD Advisory Council/Volunteer

-Growing Rural Garden Program Director: CONTACT (Text and email only), Phone 210-548-9248.
-Email: alamorcd@gmail.com Life long gardener and leader of this program from 2011 to present.
+Growing Rural Garden Program Volunteer: CONTACT (Text and email only), Phone 210-548-9248.
+Email: alamorcd@gmail.com

+Lifelong gardener and leader of this program from 2011 to present.

-Alma as the Primary contact for the garden, Her job is to collect gardener applications and manage the waiting list, create spreadsheet or other files for gardener contact information.
-She revises and assembles the Gardener's Welcome Packet, posts on our social networks and web page, communicate with the Church Coordinator about available plots. communicates with gardeners through TEXT or email, about garden news, meetings and events.
-She also maintains garden bulletin board, mentors new gardeners, circulates new gardening resources, and coordinates gardening workshops and training (on Zoom or in person).
+Alma as the Primary contact for the garden for Alamo RCD.
+Her volunteer job is to collect gardener applications and manage the waiting list, create spreadsheet or other files for gardener contact information.
+She revises and assembles the Gardener's Welcome Packet, posts on our social networks and web page; communicates with the Church Coordinator about available plots.
+Communicates with gardeners through TEXT or email, about garden news, meetings and events.
+She also maintains garden notices, mentors new gardeners, circulates new gardening resources, and coordinates gardening workshops and training (on Zoom, by text or in person).
 She coordinates and facilitates all garden activities and meetings, recruits gardeners for various jobs, provides training, leadership and guidance for gardeners and volunteers.
-She also provides translation for gardeners (speaks Spanish), garden literature and signs or also makes arrangements for others to provide translation.
+She also provides translation for gardeners (speaks Spanish).
 She is the Administrator and Chair of the garden's leadership team.